 It’s not just the vibrancy of this section of the boating community that everyone loves.
 You'd also bring more tangible things such as improved towpath security and early identification of maintenance issues.

 Hard work.
 Could you honestly say you'd enjoy trudging along the towpath with firewood when the rain is horizontal and the wind chill is -5C.
-Of course, it’s not like that every day, but you should expect as many depressingly cold, wet and grey days as gloriously sunny ones – perhaps more given the last couple of years weather.
+Of course, it’s not like that every day, but you should expect as many depressingly cold, wet and grey days as well as gloriously sunny ones.

 There are other factors - monitoring battery and water levels, emptying sanitary tanks, the list goes on – that make it a more challenging lifestyle than you might first think.